Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

-For the client project, our approach to Greenhouse's challenge was much more conceptual and did not really focused on any specific piece of hardware or software.
-This was intersting and fun because this enabled me to work on prototypes that did not necessarily revolved around code and programming like the previous projects.
+For the client project, our approach to Greenhouse's challenge was much more conceptual and did not really focus on any specific piece of hardware or software.
+This was interesting and fun because this enabled me to work on prototypes that did not necessarily revolve around code and programming like the previous projects.

 For our first prototype, we wanted to convey that our idea was based around a room with projections of AI generated images.
 For that, with the help of [Giovanna](https://i464249.hera.fhict.nl), I worked for the first time with the laser cutter.
 I experimented with different designs on a computer program before printing out a small mockup room.
 I discovered that the laser cutter was extremely precise.
 This was good news because I wanted to make the prototype a bit more complex by adding an inner transparent box that would be rigid enough to hold images in place against the walls.

-For the second sprint demo, I went back to my confort zone and develop a small web application that would showcase how through speech, an image could easily and quickly be generated from an API.
+For the second sprint demo, I went back to my comfort zone and develop a small web application that would showcase how through speech, an image could easily and quickly be generated from an API.
 For this app prototype, it was important for me for this to be quick as the feedback we would receive from the client could drastically change how the app is coded.

 Overall, I am quite happy with the prototypes and I think they were able to convey our ideas effectively.

 #